Aurcereal/WaterSimulation/README.md

 https://github.com/user-attachments/assets/0193b138-dc22-41c0-a666-946e171a1ed9

-During the summer of 2025, I made a realtime fluid simulation and renderer in Unity.
+This is a realtime fluid simulation and renderer made in Unity.
 The features include

 - Particle-Based Fluid Simulation based on Smoothed Particle Hydrodynamics (SPH) run using Compute Shaders
 - Physically Based Raymarched Fluid Renderer written with HLSL